shannah/cn1-css/README.md

 * `cn1-source-dpi` - Used to specify source DPI for multi-image generation of background images.
 * `cn1-background-type` - Used to explicitly specify the background-type that should be used for the class.
 * `cn1-9patch` - Used to explicitly specify the slices used when generating 9-piece borders.
+* `cn1-derive` - Used to specify that this UIID should derive from an existing UIID.

 ## Supported CSS Selectors